Christian Lundgaard: 2021

 In Abu Dhabi, Lundgaard's final Formula 2 round, he qualified twelfth.
-In sprint race 1, a collision with Viscaal led to a fifteenth place finish.
-In the sprint race 2, a puncture caused by a collision with Roy Nissany led to an eighteenth place finish.
-In the feature race, early front wing damage led to a fifteenth place finish, resulting in his second point-less weekend during the season.
+In sprint race 1, a collision with Viscaal led to a fifteenth-place finish.
+In the sprint race 2, a puncture caused by a collision with Roy Nissany led to an eighteenth-place finish.
+In the feature race, early front wing damage led to a fifteenth-place finish, resulting in his second point-less weekend during the season.
 Lundgaard ended the championship in twelfth place with fifty points, his worst placing in a full-time series.

 Formula One

+Prior to entering IndyCar, Lundgaard's long-term career goal was to compete in Formula 1.

 In March 2017, Lundgaard was signed to the Renault Sport Academy.
 Following the 2019 FIA Formula 3 Championship, Lundgaard was invited to a private Formula One test at the Hungaroring, where he got his first taste of a Formula One car testing the Renault R.S.17.
 He would also get another test with the R.S.17 later at Circuito de Jerez in November.

 In October 2020, Lundgaard and fellow academy member Guanyu Zhou got another F1 test, testing the Renault R.S.18 at the Bahrain International Circuit.
 Lundgaard then stated on his experience that "he felt comfortable straight away on his first run".

 Lundgaard was included in the lineup of the team's academy when it was rebranded to Alpine F1 Team in 2021.
 In addition to that, Lundgaard was given a role as a simulator driver in the team for 2021.
 He tested the 2018 Renault R.S.18 in June at Silverstone, following his Baku weekend.
 Lundgaard left the academy before the 2022 season, as he made his transition to IndyCar.